blackfrog-co/laravel-event-sourcing-dynamodb/README.md

 A DynamoDB driver for [`spatie/laravel-event-sourcing`](https://github.com/spatie/laravel-event-sourcing) allowing for a serverless approach to data storage.

-Event sourcing can be complicated, and so can DynamoDB, make sure you have a decent grasp of DynamoDb and read the whole README before choosing this approach.
+Event sourcing can be complicated, and so can DynamoDB, make sure you have a decent grasp of DynamoDB and read the whole README before choosing this approach.

 **!
 Work In Progress !** Not yet suitable for use.
 The package is functionally complete but has only had light real